-My son’s holiday buddy was called Oliver.
+My son’s family holiday buddy was called Oliver.
 They hugged.
 They waved.
 They swam.
 They shouted each other’s names.
 They hid.
 They wrestled.
 They charmed the hotel staff.
 They charged into the pool in their clothes.
 They demanded to be let out of their high chairs.
 They ran.
 They ran.
 And they ran some more.
 It was exhausting.
 But it was very, very cute.

 6. iPads work

 I can debate whether using an iPad or tablet to entertain your children during dinner is a good or a bad thing.
-But after this holiday, I cannot debate its effectiveness.
+But after this family holiday, I cannot debate its effectiveness.
 Every night, my wife and I saw a variety of couples plug one, two, three or even four children into devices.
 And on all but one occasion these kids sat contentedly, while their parents ate, drank and chatted.
 Sure, the little ones looked a little like robots.
 Admittedly, most of the iPad users were two or older.
 And yes, there were probably multiple meltdowns when the kids got back to their rooms and discovered screen time was over.
 But when it came to enjoying a relaxing dinner, these parents were undoubtedly #winning.

 7. Routines only matter when you’re at home

 Can you feel it?
 I’m talking about that sense of freedom.
 The weight dropping off your shoulders.
 The carefree vibe that appears on the second or third day of your holiday and screams, “Routine?
 Who gives a flying whatdoyoumayflip if the bubster is out of routine?
 We are on holiday, so why not let him wake up at 9am, eat lunch at 1.30pm, nap at 3.30pm and sleep anywhere from 9.30pm to 11.30pm?
 The sun is shining and we don’t have anywhere to be, so as long as the bubster’s happy, who cares what the clock says?
 Let’s just all sit back, smile and have another drink.”*